mdkhanga/dynago/README.md

 -i ip address to bind server to
 -p grpc port for server to server communication
--h http port for client communication
--seed another server to connect to
+-h http port for client communication (default 8080) -seed another server to connect to

 ### Start a third server